zextras/tech-doc/source/carbonio/_management/backup.rst

 either of the following commands and adding the ``remote_metadata_upload true`` parameter:

-- `carbonio backup doSmartScan`
+- :command:`carbonio backup doSmartScan`

-- `carbonio backup doAccountScan`
+- :command:`carbonio backup doAccountScan`

-- `carbonio backup doBackupServerCustomizations`
+- :command:`carbonio backup doBackupServerCustomizations`

-- `carbonio backup doBackupLDAP`
+- :command:`carbonio backup doBackupLDAP`

-- `carbonio backup doBackupCluster`
+- :command:`carbonio backup doBackupCluster`

 By splitting the *I/O intensive* metadata folder from the BLOBs one, it is also ensured that the backup works, even in case the remote storage